-In the next section, examples of evaluation of clinical utility and clinical performance are described.
+In the next section, examples of evaluation of clinical usefulness and clinical performance are described.

-3.1.
-Tests to evaluate clinical utility
+3.2 Tests to evaluate clinical utility

 The primary objective of clinical utility evaluation is to evaluate whether the development concept of the product submitted for registration has been achieved.
-If clinical utility is directly evaluated by a test, it shall be conducted as a test to directly evaluate the value or effect of introduction of the product submitted for registration after simulating the situation where the product has been introduced clinically.
-Since the value and effect of the product submitted for registration as a medical device are evaluated directly by a test, very compelling results can be obtained for an approval application.
-On the other hand, since it is difficult to simulate actual clinical practice and the participation of physicians, etc. in the test is necessary, there is a certain cost for implementation.
+If clinical utilitys is directly evaluated by a test, it shall be conducted as a test to directly evaluate the value of the product submitted for registration after simulating the situation where the product has been introduced clinically.
+In order to directly evaluate the value of the product submitted for registration as a medical device, the test is very persuasive for application for approval.
+On the other hand, since it is difficult to reproduce actual clinical practice and the participation of physicians, etc. in the test is necessary, there is a certain cost for implementation.
 In addition to the tests to evaluate the clinical performance described in the next section, the appropriateness and necessity of conducting such tests should be carefully examined.